JohnstonLiu/johnstonliu/README.md

 ### Hi there 👋

+My name is Johnston Liu and I'm from Vancouver, Canada.
+I'm currently a freshman at the University of Chicago pursuing a double major in Mathematics & Computer Science.
 <!--
 **JohnstonLiu/johnstonliu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.